 A large portion of Mumie is made up of humic acids, a small percentage of which are fulvic acids.

 Both of these substances fall under a specific class of organic acids which are the by-products of microbial action in soil and water.
-Each of them are responsible for binding to beneficial nutrients, neutralizing toxins in their surroundings and helping all life on the Earth to flourish.
+Each of them are responsible for binding to beneficial nutrients and helping all life on the Earth to flourish.

 Humic acids are much larger particles than fulvic acids, both with slightly different properties.
 Both of them chelate nutrients together, yet humic acids tend to bind to polyphenols and other organic acids while fulvic acids chelate fulvic minerals, forming complex bonds.